 *COOKS NOTES – on the recipe

-The changes I have made to this recipe other than altering the fruit completely is I have used salted butter instead of unsalted and then omitted to add salt.
-Until someone can give me a solid and convincing scientific reason why using super expensive unsalted butter and then adding salt to the recipe is any different to just using salted butter, then I’m sticking with it.
-Frankly, salt amplifies the flavour of sugar and is generally a flavour enhancer so I’m really comfortable around using it in my butter and for desserts.
+The changes I have made to this recipe other than altering the fruit completely: I have used salted butter instead of unsalted and then omitted to add salt.
+Until someone can give me a solid and convincing scientific reason why using super expensive unsalted butter and then adding salt to the recipe is any different from just using salted butter, then I’m sticking with it.
+Frankly, salt amplifies the flavour of sugar and is generally a flavour enhancer so I’m really comfortable using it in my butter and for desserts.

 - 1 tsp baking powder